vibueno/wbs_theimprovmachine_backend/README.md

 ## Frontend

-For checking the frontend, got to the corresponding [Github repo](https://github.com/vibueno/wbs_theimprovmachine_frontend).
+For checking the frontend, go to the corresponding [Github repo](https://github.com/vibueno/wbs_theimprovmachine_frontend).

 ## Live